Fabioconti99/Different_Driving_modalities_of_a_Mobile_Robot/README.md

 NODES Description
 -------------------

-## UI node
+## UI node: UI.py

 This node controls the robot's driving capabilities inside the enviroment.
-It will command the robot to drive with a certain **Modality** inside the Gazebo map.
+The **UI function** will command the robot to drive with a certain **Modality** inside the Gazebo map.
 Thanks to this node, the User will be able to interact with the simulation choosing the driving bod throgh certain keyboard inputs.

 Driving modalities related to their keyboard inputs:

+* The keyboard input **[0]** resets the current driving modality.
 * The keyboard input **[1]** will start the autonomous drive towards a certain locatin in the map choosen by the user.
 * The keyboard input **[2]** will start a simple teleop-key interface.
 * The keyboard input **[3]** will add to the previus interface an avoidence layer.